December 4, 2018

 Duke University researchers are leading two of these important projects, and have been tasked with establishing a new Sanitation Technology Cluster, which will go beyond toilet designs to fill various gaps in sanitation solutions.
 Below, learn more about how Marc Deshusses, professor of civil and environmental engineering and global health; Jeff Glass, professor of electrical and computer engineering; and Brian Stoner, research professor of electrical and computer engineering, are working to bring sanitation to areas in need.

 In an iconic photograph, former first lady Jacqueline Kennedy poses in front of the Taj Mahal during a visit to India in 1962.
 The photo is remembered as one of the most emblematic shots of Ms. Kennedy’s public life, but Duke professor Mike Bergin noticed it for another reason: if you look closely, you can see scaffolding lining one of the landmark’s marble towers.

+Bergin’s theory is that the towers weren’t being fixed, but cleaned.
+The photograph, he believes, is an early artifact of the Taj Mahal’s gradual discoloration due to air pollution.
 Along with Indian partners, Bergin led the 2009 study that determined why the monument’s once pristine white marble has slowly turned to yellow: layers of dust and pollutants from trash burning have been settling on its surface for decades.
+Details.

 Duke University launched an office in Bangalore this summer to foster collaborations between North Carolina-based Duke and Indian universities and organizations.